Topics on this page

 As part of your divorce, you can ask the court for an order to resume your prior name.
 It is best to request a name change at the time of divorce, because if you don't, it is much more time consuming and expensive to do it later.

-A spouse cannot force the other to change back to a former name when the divorce is granted.
+A spouse cannot force the other spouse to change back to a former name when the divorce is granted.
 This is a choice made by the spouse who changed his or her name.

-You will likely need to show a copy of your Judgment of Absolute Divorce to change your name on all important documents, identification papers, and financial accounts.
+After you have been restored to your former name, you will likely need to show a copy of your Judgment of Absolute Divorce to change your name on all important documents, identification papers, and financial accounts.